cultination/NV-PERT/README.md

 - TCP Traceroute
 - HTTP Header Analysis
 - IP Locator
+- Vulnerability Scan (*requires `nmap` tool*)

 ## Installation

 1. Clone this repository to your local machine.
 2. Navigate to the repository directory.
-3. Install the required packages using the following command: pip install -r requirements.txt
+3. Install the required Python packages using the following command: `pip install -r requirements.txt`
+4. Install `nmap` on your system to enable the Vulnerability Scan feature.
+You can download it from [https://nmap.org/download.html](https://nmap.org/download.html) and follow the installation instructions for your operating system.

+## Usage

+1. Run the script.
-2. Follow the on-screen prompts to choose and execute different network functionalities.
+2. Follow the on-screen prompts to choose and execute different network functionalities, including Vulnerability Scan.
+3. For the Vulnerability Scan, make sure `nmap` is installed, and the tool will use it to perform the scan.

 ## Example